Skip to main content

 NESC ConnectEd

-We proudly support North Dakota educators in their efforts to provide high-quality, extended day programming for students through LIVE lessons and instructional resources in the focus areas of STEAM & Problem-based Learning, 21st Century Skills & the 4Cs, and Career Exploration & Community Partners.
+We proudly support North Dakota educators in their efforts to provide high-quality, extended day programming for students through lessons and instructional resources in the focus areas of STEAM & Problem-based Learning, 21st Century Skills & the 4Cs, and Career Exploration & Community Partners.

 • Opportunities for grades K-2, 3-5, and 6-8 are available!